 In November 2014, we opened up the community’s first and only Homeless Medical Respite Program (HMRP) with 6 beds for men in partnership with Deaconess then expanded those services by 4 beds to meet the needs of women in 2017.

-Forward 2020/2021: We are seeking further expansion of our services to meet the sobering center/crisis stabilization needs of people who suffer from substance use issues and/or co-occurring mental health issues through the addition of new crisis and recuperative care services and the expansion of our current medical respite program.
+Forward 2020/2021: We are seeking further expansion of our services to meet the sobering center/crisis stabilization needs of people who suffer from intoxication, substance use issues, and/or co-occurring mental health issues through the addition of new recuperative care services and the expansion of our current respite program.
 These services will address some of the root issues that cause and continue people’s homelessness while diverting people from the hospital emergency department, EMS use, and incarceration toward the help they need.